Arizona Water Storage

 State and local governments have a number of programs in place for Arizona water storage.
 Some of the water coming from the Colorado River and its reservoirs is kept in underground aquifers, saved for a time when the supply dwindles even further.
 Laws and programs have been passed and enacted to protect groundwater supplies and encourage citizens to use less in their homes.

 There are options for individual residents as well.
 Water tanks in Arizona are regular features on many private and small business lots to store water for future use.
-GEI Works has outdoor water tanks, underground tanks, and potable water tanks for sale as product solutions to these areas.
+Water Storage Tanks has outdoor water tanks, underground tanks, and potable water tanks for sale as product solutions to these areas.

 See our Entire Line of Water Tanks to find the right one for your home or business.